gfxdisp/HDRutils/README.md

 Some utility functions to generate HDR images from a sequence of exposure time or gain modulated images.

 ## Installation
-To download HDRUtils, either fork this github repo or simply use Pypi via pip:
+To download HDRUtils, either clone this github repo or simply use Pypi via pip:

     pip install HDRutils

-If you forked this repository, install the dependencies using pip:
+If you cloned this repository, install the dependencies using pip:

     pip install -r requirements.txt